AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Load Testing with K6
+# What you will learn
+TODO !!!!
 - What you will learn
     - What performance testing is
     - Why to performance test